dkulp23/301-Final-Project/README.md

 Final Project for Codefellows 301

 M.V.P.
-*Patient Help System
+-Patient Help System
-  *Central app relies on map
+  -Central app relies on map
-  * Patient Location
+  - Patient Location
-  * Geo-location via browser
+  - Geo-location via browser
-  * Big Red button for active alert
+  - Big Red button for active alert
-  *Method for deactivating active alert
+  -Method for deactivating active alert

-* Information/Documentation
+- Information/Documentation
-  * Not a substitute for 911!!
+  - Not a substitute for 911!!
-  * is this an OD
+  - is this an OD
-  * how can I help
+  - how can I help
-  * Where can I get a license to carry the drug
+  - Where can I get a license to carry the drug

-* Register Carriers of Narcan
+- Register Carriers of Narcan
-  * DB for registered carries
+  - DB for registered carries
-  * Notification System (may have to mock this out)
+  - Notification System (may have to mock this out)
-  * Active alerts / responder system
+  - Active alerts / responder system
-  * toggle availability
+  - toggle availability

 Stretch Goals
-* Heroku postures DB (but apparently required)
+- Heroku postures DB (but apparently required)

 User Stories